 And that is in the ground, on a farm somewhere.
-And then there are other questions...
+Then come other questions...
 How healthy is that soil?
 How does the farmer care for his land and what are his growing techniques?
+How will you

-If these are your questions then joining a local farm, a CSA, can help to answer them and add to the quality of your life with fresh local produce.
+If these are some of your questions, then joining a local farm, a CSA, can help to answer them and add to the quality of your life with fresh local produce.
 Our particular CSA offers not just the food but the experience of being on the farm for your pick up and for helping with the crops.
 Lindentree Farm is a local, certified organic since 1993, vegetable producing CSA.
-We are on the path of learning and practicing biological agriculture growing methods (once referred to as nutrient dense) and members can see a positive difference in the taste and quality of what we grow.
+As well as being certifed organic, which is a yearly comprehenisve review process for your peace of mind, we continue on the path of learning and practicing biological agriculture growing methods (once referred to as nutrient dense) and members can see a positive difference in the taste and quality of what we grow.

 A CSA (Community Supported Agriculture) farm is a relationship between a community of members and the farmer.
-You pay a fee up front and the farmer spends his time growing crops to feed you during the appropriate seasons.
+You pay a fee up front when the farmer needs it most to purchase seeds and pay crew and the farmer spends his time growing crops to feed you during the appropriate seasons.
 You share the growing season closely, experiencing the limitations of the weather and conditions and how that affects your food, and also the exuberance of bountiful and delicious crops, some of which you pick yourselves.

 Here are the details of this particular CSA:

-Lindentree Farm CSA includes a work commitment from each adult member for a total of four hours each sometime during the season, March through November.
+Lindentree Farm CSA includes a work commitment --a total of eight hours per family at some time during the season March through November.

 We offer WORKSHARES at specific times during the week for those who have time but not income, or those who want to learn about growing or farming.
 Some are outside in the fields, some are in the CSA with the members.
 Please contact us for further information.